ravi-del/blah-blah/README_waybill.md

 ./startup.sh
 ```
 ### `Startup.sh`
-The execution environment can be changed by specifying the path of corresponding environment's configuration file after `-conf` in `Startup.sh` file.
+The project environment can be changed by specifying the path of corresponding environment's configuration file after `-conf` in `Startup.sh` file.